eijidiot/eijidiot/README.md

 ###

-- 🌱 I’m currently learning **Data Analytics and Engineering and QA Test/Engineering**</p>
+- 🌱 I’m currently learning **Data Analytics/Engineering and QA Test/Engineering**</p>

-- ⚡ Fun fact 🎮 I used to conduct alpha and beta testing for independent games and providing detailed feedback</p>
+- ⚡ Fun fact 🎮 I used to conduct alpha and beta game testing for independent games and provided detailed feedback</p>

 ###